 Students also have the option of completing an internship to further their practical education in their field of choice, as an optional module (module 16) in the third semester which would credit them with 5 ECTS.

-Our programme also offers students the opportunity to spend their third semester in one of our partner universities abroad, either through the or pursuing an with the University of Catania, in Italy and as Fall 2021 also the University of Limerick, Ireland.
+Our programme also offers students the opportunity to spend their third semester in one of our partner universities abroad, either through the Erasmus programme or pursuing an optional double degree with the University of Catania, in Italy and the University of Limerick, Ireland.